In this article, you will learn the importance of Grace and Courtesy in Montessori. You will also get ideas for Grace and Courtesy lessons and ideas.

 Explain Why Politeness Is Necessary

 One of the questions that young children tend to ask is, “Why.”
 Why is the sky blue?
 Why do I have to eat this broccoli?
-Why does a cat have fur?”
-With a plethora of questions burgeoning inside of their minds, parents can use this inquisitiveness to present concepts to their child.
+Why does a cat have fur?”.

 Of course, these principles relate to people and objects.
 Knowing how to teach grace and courtesy also applies to respecting property in addition to people.
 A little bit of explanation can go a long way in satiating their inquiring minds.